erland/erlandplugins/PortableSync/trunk/src/README.txt

 2. PREREQUISITES
 ================
-- A slimserver 6.5 installed and configured
+- A SqueezeCenter 7.1.0 or later installed and configured

 3. FILES
 ========